Dmp-86/CannaMed/README.md

     - Introduce a calculator into the site where users can simulate how much a monthly prescription will cost them, based on their individual needs.

 ## Tools & Technologies Used

-Make sure to put a link (where applicable) to the source, and explain what each was used for.

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.